Nyctophilus geoffroyi: Description

-The lesser long-eared bat is a medium-sized species, weighing 6 to 12 grams, with a forearm length ranging from 30.6 to 41.7 mm; it also has long ears which can vary between 17.6–25.3 mm in length.
+The lesser long-eared bat is a medium-sized species, weighing 6 to 12 grams, with a forearm length ranging from 30.6 to 41.7 mm; it also has long ears which can vary between 17.6 and 25.3 mm in length.
 Light grey coloured fur is located on the back of the bat contrasted by the lighter to white fur on its underbelly.
 The hair is bi-colored, dark at the base to light at the ends.
 The colour of the fur is highly variable, and those in arid regions are notably paler.
 The distinguishing feature of this species is a nose ridge around 1.5 mm high, split and connected by an elastic membrane of skin, creating a Y-shaped groove behind the nostrils.

 Diet and foraging

 When flying this species will point the tips of its ears forward listening for sound emitted from small openings located at the top of their snouts.
 The species is known to have one of the lowest flight speeds when foraging, slowing to 4 km/h when flying into the understory and through vegetation.
 Despite this it has high manoeuvrability and while in forests 6–10 m above the ground, it can switch suddenly in direction, sometimes dropping vertically to just above the ground to catch insects.
 In open areas they will spiral around bushes and shrubs, if they spot prey on the ground they can land capture their victim and then relaunch almost vertically.
 There have been observations of the species hovering as well as the ability to take flight from water.
 Records show that they commute around 20 km/h.
 Grasshoppers, crickets and moths are their most common food but have a large variety of foods including: lacewings, beetles, flies, cricket nymphs, cockroaches and spiders.
 It is believed that their capture in pit-traps is due to them, being attracted to previously captured insects.
 Their hunting techniques have notable diversity in that they use echolocation (peak power frequency 47.7 kHz; range 47–48 kHz) for capturing aerial, foliage and ground inhabiting prey.
 Their use of sight is mostly restricted to aerial prey, a technique that the species uses to take advantage of seasonal booms of tettigoniid crickets as well as general ground and aerial prey, known as passive listening.
 This method of hunting does not rely on sight or echolocation.
 Some moths species, like noctuids, have evolved to develop their own form of "ears" that are able to pick up the frequency of bat calls, however they are unable to sense long-eared bats as the bats use a minute whispering technique different from echolocation which bounces off the moths and is picked up by their large ears.